joudialiya/alx-system_engeneering-devops/0x00-shell_basics/README.md

 3-listfiles			: Display the contents of the working dir in a long forme 4-listmorefiles			: Display the contents of the working dir in a long forme [the hidden ones also] 5-listfilesdigitonly		: Display the contents of the working dir in a long forme [the hidden ones also] with informations in  numeric format
+6-firstdirectory		: Create a my_first_directory dir in /tmp